less than

 If your surgeon charges up to the current MBS fee, there won't be any hidden gap fee.

-But if your surgeon charges over that amount, and doesn't take part in your insurer's gap scheme, you'll need to cover the out-of-pocket costs yourself.
+But if your surgeon charges over that amount, and doesn't participate in your insurer's gap scheme, you'll need to cover the out-of-pocket costs yourself.

-Access Gap Cover (AGC) is a scheme offered by participating health insurers that is intended to reduce or eliminate out-of-pocket expenses that everyday Australians with private health insurance have to deal with.
+Access Gap Cover (AGC) is a scheme offered by participating health insurers that intend to reduce or eliminate out-of-pocket expenses for everyday Australians who already have private health insurance.

 While many funds offer the Access Gap Cover scheme, a number of funds offer their own Gap Cover arrangement.

-To find out more about your Gap Cover arrangement and how it affects you, make sure you speak to your health fund about the medical providers who participate in their scheme.
+To find out more about your Gap Cover arrangement and how it affects you, make sure you ask your health fund about the medical providers who participate in their scheme.

 It can also be helpful to compare different health funds' Gap Cover.